lambdafu/grakopp/README.rst

 * Convert more semantics exceptions (beside FailedSemantics) to corresponding AST objects in exc_to_ast.
-* Implement stateful parsing support for Python objects (intern Python states by a dictionary and use the interned objects id() in C++ as intptr_t).
 * python/distutils integration a la cythonize
 * automatic compilation a la pyximport
 * add namespace